ripple/xrpl-wasm-std/examples/smart-escrows/kyc/README.md

 ## How it works

-The contract checks whether the destination account has created a credential with the type "termsandconditions".
+The contract checks whether the destination account has a credential with the type "termsandconditions".
 If the credential exists in the ledger, it returns 1 (allow), otherwise it returns 0 (deny).

 ## Function